Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 IM injections only require a syringe, needle, and the ketamine solution.
 Unlike IV infusions, they do not need IV lines, infusion pumps, or other specialized equipment.

-6. No Continuous Monitoring Needed
+6. Ketamine Injections Need No Continuous Patient Monitoring

 IV infusions require real-time monitoring of vitals (e.g., heart rate, oxygen levels, blood pressure) during the infusion process to adjust dosing and manage potential side effects.
 IM injections, being a single shot, do not require this level of monitoring.